ravikirank2018/CheatShield-AI/README.md

 If a hand moves significantly between two different persons, it flags a suspicious hand movement.

 If a cheating tool (like a mobile phone or book) is detected, it displays an alert.

-Contributing

-Feel free to contribute by submitting issues or pull requests!

-License

-This project is licensed under the MIT License.